PortalFl0w/LogsReportsProject-Udacity/README.md

 Then extract the database into the root folder of this project (this is wherever you saved this project on your local machine).

 Run your vagrant machine using the Vagrantfile provided with the project.
+This process can take a while.

 ```
 vagrant up